Devel8/laravel-action-tracker/README.md

 # Laravel Action Tracker

-This package provides an easy way to have a historical of actions done over models.
+This package provides an easy way to have an historical of actions done over models.

 ## Installation